Colorado Rockies' Ryan McMahon prepares to step in for Nolan Arenado

-DENVER (AP) In the estimation of Ryan McMahon, Nolan Arenado may just be the best third baseman ever.
+DENVER — In the estimation of Ryan McMahon, Nolan Arenado may just be the best third baseman ever.

 McMahon’s upcoming assignment: Replace him.